Blog

 Use:

-• A bill breakdown tool to split last year’s costs into heating, cooling, water heating, and other loads.
+• The bill breakdown tool to split last year’s costs into heating, cooling, water heating, and other loads, so the biggest line item gets your first dollars.

 For each project, list: